-We’re working to give every 3 and 4-year-old in Multnomah County access to high-quality preschool programs that are right for them—and at no cost to any family, and prioritizing access to early slots for families below Multnomah County’s Self-Sufficiency Standard (currently $89,273 for a family with two adults, a preschooler, and an infant).
+We’re working to give every 3 and 4-year-old in Multnomah County access to high-quality preschool programs that are right for them—tuition-free for all families, and prioritizing access to early slots for families below Multnomah County’s Self-Sufficiency Standard (currently $89,273 for a family with two adults, a preschooler, and an infant).